-In February of 2019 City Council adopted the 2019 City Visioning, Goals, Objectives, and Tasks which were designed to implement the Council's vision for the City by 2024.
+In February of 2019 the Marshall City Council adopted the 2019 City Visioning, Goals, Objectives, and Tasks.
+The goals contained in this plan were designed to implement the Council's vision for the City by 2024.
 The goals were divided into four areas:

-- I. ATTRACTIVE-WALKABLE-LIVABLE COMMUNITY
+- 1. ATTRACTIVE-WALKABLE-LIVABLE COMMUNITY

-- II.
-DOWNTOWN-CENTRAL BUSINESS DISTRICT
+- 2. DOWNTOWN-CENTRAL BUSINESS DISTRICT

-- III.
-INFRASTRUCTURE AND CITY SERVICES
+- 3. INFRASTRUCTURE AND CITY SERVICES

-- IV.
-COMMUNITY AND ECONOMIC DEVELOPMENT
+- 4. COMMUNITY AND ECONOMIC DEVELOPMENT

-While not all of the above goals speak directly to the parks and recreation functions, goal I specifically correlates with the parks and recreation goals and plans.
+While not all of the above goals speak directly to the parks and recreation functions, goal 1 specifically correlates with the parks and recreation plan and goals.